 Ready for the BEST white bean and kale soup you'll ever try?
 With the added chicken, this is one comforting and satisfying pot to feed a hungry crowd!
-And you'll love the flavors from onions, garlic, warm spices, and a hint of Parmesan.
-A splash of lemon juice adds just enough zing and rounds out the flavor beautifully!
-Take just over 30 minutes to cook, but you can also make it in the crockpot (instructions included.)
-Gluten Free.
-And less than 300 calories per serving!
+And you'll love the flavors from warm spices, a hint of Parmesan, and a splash of bright lemon juice!
+Stovetop and crockpot instructions included.

 Because we eat the Mediterranean way around here, beans are a staple in my kitchen (whether canned or dry.)
 Lucky for us, they are affordable; easy to use; and super satisfying.

 Beans, like other legumes, are also a great source of plant-based protein, fiber, and iron.
 That's why I use them regularly in things like bean and broccoli pasta; bean soup with tomato pesto; or Greek Fasolada (all three are worth a try at some point, but first, today's white bean chicken soup!)

 In today's recipe, two humble cans of white beans are transformed into a delicious one-pot dinner: white bean and kale soup with chicken.
 This is a satisfying weeknight dinner, and you'll love all the flavors.

 Ingredients: What you need for white bean soup